My ongoing quest to write as many words about the films of 2020 as possible continues. If you’re interested, check out

 Some critics had a problem with a film like this passing itself off as a documentary.
 Truthfully, the best way to describe it is as an improvised film with non-actors.
 But I don’t care.
 I’ve been in this world, and I’ve known these people, and this film is the truth.
 The film has all the rhythms of a celebratory night out at a dive bar.
-The fun, low-stakes afternoon hours during the day, where you watch daytime TV together and chat like office mates; the thrilling first few hours of the evening when everyone is in love with each other; and those desperate final minutes, when the people who didn’t go home with someone try to start shit because if they can’t fuck, they’re going to fight.
+The fun, low-stakes afternoon hours during the day, where you watch daytime TV together and chat like office mates; the thrilling first few hours of the evening when everyone is in love with each other; and those desperate final minutes, when the people who didn’t go home with someone try to start shit because if they can’t fuck, they’re sure as shit gonna fight.

 The humans of Bloody Nose, Empty Pockets would be bit players in any other film.
 They’d be comic relief.
 But the filmmakers here give them a spotlight and let us look at them more deeply than we’ve ever done on film and certainly in real life.
 We see veterans who have been left down by their country; women who’ve lost their children; and artists who didn’t make it.
 They’re outcasts, every one of them.
 And aren’t those the best kind of people?

 I have a beautiful home, two jobs, five dogs, a wonderful wife, and good friends who care about me.
 But man, I miss those afternoons tending bar.
 Because the most honest thing you’ll ever hear is what two failures tell each other when they they’re drunk enough to think no one is listening.